Slideshow image

 5) If you are concerned about missing a genuine request, call the supposed sender on the phone, or write them a new email from scratch, at the email address you know is correct.

-But if the email seems to come from a genuine address of someone you know, the address could have been hacked (broken into and used without authorization), so use the phone or a different way of getting in touch.
+* If the email seems to come from a genuine address of someone you know, the address could have been hacked (broken into and used without authorization), so use the phone or a different way of getting in touch.

 All that said, it is also worth occasionally checking your Junk or Spam email folder.
 Email filters are not perfect, and while they may let a phishing attempt like this into your Inbox, they do also sometimes send genuine emails straight to the Junk folder!